Last Updated on January 26, 2021 by Nina Ahmedow

 Viale di Trastevere 50.

 Overall, the number of vegan options all over Rome impressed me.
 At the train station and the airport, it was easy to find vegan options.
 I even saw a few listings for vegan ice cream places.
 But since it was winter and quite cold I didn’t really feel the need to try any of them.
+It’s not too difficult to be vegan in Rome even at non-vegan places.

 What is your experience with vegan Italian food?
 Have you ever tried artisanal vegan cheese?
 Any other tips for eating vegan in Rome?